 Southern Style Macaroni and CheeseThis is not a mac and cheese you want to serve once a week but more say for company, pot lucks, special occasions, events, or holidays ... but I so wanted to make it to share with you.
 Oh the sacrifice!

 This recipe makes a huge casserole dish perfect for the holidays, but also can be easily halved for 6 to 8 servings.
-Halved it fits nicely into my CorningWare 2 1/2-quart casserole dish - the full recipe I do in a CorningWare 4-quart roaster.
-Serve hot right out of the oven.
-To reheat stir in a little extra milk before heating.
+Halved it fits nicely into my CorningWare 2 1/2-quart casserole dish - the full recipe I do in a larger roasting pan.
+As with all macaroni and cheese, serve this hot, right out of the oven.
+To reheat casserole, stir in a little extra milk before heating.